odajay/frontend-nanodegree-arcade-game/README.md

 #Extra

 For extra credit I included the gem and the scoring logic.
-I also included a font from the Google Fonts project which match the theme of the exercise: (Press Start 2P)[https://fonts.google.com/specimen/Press+Start+2P].
+I also included a font from the Google Fonts project which match the theme of the exercise: [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P).